awsdocs/amazon-route53-docs/doc_source/DeleteHostedZone.md

 1. Sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.

 1. Confirm that the hosted zone that you want to delete contains only an NS and an SOA record\.
 If it contains additional records, delete them\.
-You will also need to disable DNNSSEC signing:
+You will also need to disable DNSSEC signing:

    1. Choose the name of the hosted zone that you want to delete\.